Croatian Peasant Party: Modern party

-With the advent of multi-party system in 1990, the HSS was reconstituted and on the 1990 election won several seats in the Croatian Parliament.
+With the advent of multi-party system in 1990, the HSS was reconstituted by Ivan Zvonimir Čičak and on the 1990 election won several seats in the Croatian Parliament.
 They remained in opposition until the 2000 elections when they received three ministerial portfolios as part of their participation in the winning Social Democratic Party of Croatia-led coalition.

 On elections 2000 HSS led center coalition alongside IDS-HNS-LS and Coalition won 25 seats in parliament with 17 seats for HSS (16 domestic and one minority seat).

 After the elections HSS formed coalition with SDP and had three ministers in government (education, agriculture and entrepreneurship), vice president of government and Speaker of Croatian Parliament, Zlatko Tomčić.

 On local elections 2001.
 HSS achieved its best results ever and won 8 out of 21 county prefects (župan) and lot of municipalities and towns and became party which was second in number of local elected officials.

 Today, the HSS considers itself among other center European political parties that advocate pro-agrarian policies and greater economic interventionism by the state.
 On social matters the HSS is largely conservative, supporting a Christian-based morality in public life.
 HSS is an associate member of the European People's Party (EPP).

 At the elections in November 2003, the party won 7.2% of the popular vote and 10 out of 151 seats (nine domestic seats and one minority seat).

 Before the 2007 parliamentary elections, HSS announced a coalition with opposition parties Alliance of Primorje-Gorski Kotar and Croatian Social Liberal Party.
 The coalition received 6.5% of the popular vote and 8 out of 153 seats (six for HSS itself).
 After elections they became part of Ivo Sanader's governing coalition and received two ministerial portfolios (regional development and tourism), vicepresident of government and vicepresident of Parliament.

 On 2011 parliamentary elections party score worst result in party's history receiving only one parliamentary seat and 3% of popular vote.

 Party convention 28 January 2012 elected Branko Hrg as new president.

 In 2014 Croatian Peasant Party in coalition with Croatian Democratic Union won one seat in European Parliament – Marijana Petir.
 However, on 6 June 2017 Petir was expelled from Croatian Peasant Party, which left the party without seats in European Parliament.

-Election history
+Election results

 Parliamentary

 The following is a summary of HSS's results in parliamentary elections for the Croatian parliament.
 The "Total votes" and "Percentage" columns include sums of votes won by pre-election coalitions HSS had been part of.
 After preferential votes were introduced into the electoral system, the total votes column includes the statistic of the sum of votes given to HSS candidates on the coalition lists.
 The "Total seats" column includes sums of seats won by HSS in election constituencies plus representatives of ethnic minorities affiliated with HSS.